polyvariant/treesitter4s/README.md

 - Linux aarch64

 CI runs on x86_64 macOS/Linux machines.
-Development is currently done on an aarch64 Mac. linux-aarch64 binaries are included thanks to the magic of [Nix](https://nixos.org/) and [Nixbuild](https://nixbuild.net/), but the library isn't being tested on that platform.
+Development is currently done on an aarch64 Mac. linux-aarch64 binaries are included thanks to the magic of [Nix](https://nixos.org/) and [Nixbuild](https://nixbuild.net/), but the library isn't being tested on that platform because GitHub doesn't offer runners for it yet ([there's hope](https://github.blog/news-insights/product-news/arm64-on-github-actions-powering-faster-more-efficient-build-systems/)).